 In collaboration with Professor Diane Austin, Bureau of Applied Research in Anthropology, at the University of Arizona, civil engineers using recycled paper learn the theory and application of Papercrete, which provides affordable housing in Mexico.

 Conserves, distributes, and documents the adapted and diverse varieties of agricultural seeds, their wild relatives, and the role these seeds play in cultures of the American Southwest and northwest Mexico.
-Avalon Gardens has participated in several experiments and projects with Native Seeds/ SEARCH.
+UASPR has participated in several experiments and projects with Native Seeds/ SEARCH.

 CONSERVATION SERVICE (NRCS)